AnshanaM/COMP2042_CW_hcyam4/README.md

 ### **6. Troubleshooting:**
 -   Verify that all dependencies, particularly the `javafx` library, are available

+### **7. using POM.XML:**
+- open the pom.xml file to ensure all the dependancies are downloaded

 ## Implemented and Working Properly:
 List the features that have been successfully implemented and are functioning as expected.
 Provide a brief description of each.
-### Block breakability
+### Block break-ability
-Each blocks breakability is dependent on the speed of the ball and the number of times it is hit to a maximum of 3 upon which it will be destroye.
+Each blocks break-ability is dependent on the speed of the ball and the number of times it is hit to a maximum of 3 upon which it will be destroye.
 After every single hit, the image of the block will change to a random image.
 BLOCK_NORMAL are initialised to concrete blocks where as the BLOCK_STAR, BLOCK_HEART and BLOCK_CHOCO are initialised to red blocks.
 ### Break Paddle Teleportation
 There is a new bonus called teleport which upon activation will allow the break paddle to wrap around the screen when reaching the left or right walls.
 For example, if the break paddle is moved to the utmost left and xBreak = 0, if the player presses LEFT again, the break paddle will be teleported and emerge from the right wall and vice-versa.
-### Highscore
+### High score
 Using simple file handling, I record the highest score in a text file stored relative to the path of the project directory.
 When the player plays the game, after they *win* a game, their current score will be compared with the highscore and appropriate output will be displayed and the updates will be made to the file if highscore is bet.
 When the player then proceeds to the next level, the current score is not re-initialised to 0.
 It will remain the same and the next levels score will be added to it.
 Hence, after every level the players score will keep increasing until the end of the game (after 7 levels).
 If the player loses in a level, the score is erased and the streak is lost, but if they win a level, the streak continues and checks are made to see if the player bet the highscore.
 If the player beats the highscore at any level, they win the level.
 If the player beats the highscore by the end of all the levels, the player is the true winner of the game.
 ### Heart Animation
 Added heart animation, where when the block of BLOCK_HEART is destroyed, the heart image will pop up, pulse 3 times and then move to the heart label of the game statistics menu.